biomedical-cybernetics/projection-separability-indices/README.md

 _(*) For instance, a matrix of NxM results from a dimension reduction method such as Principal Component Analysis (PCA)._

 _(**) Depending on the study, positive classes are usually ranked as the labels for which a particular prediction is desired.
 For example, sick patients (positive class) versus controls (negative class); or burnout (positive class), depression (positive class), versus control (negative class).
-If you are not sure which are your positive classes, then take the groups with the lower number of samples as positive._
+If you are not sure which are your positive classes, then take the groups with the lower number of samples as positive (to avoid issues due to unbalanced groups)._

 At first, the user has to select which indexes should be included as part of the output: